Is the Citi Simplicity worth it?

 Citi is an advertising partner.

 We’re putting the spotlight on the Citi Simplicity® Card and taking a closer look at its perks and potential drawbacks.
-That way, you can confidently determine if this card is worth your time and attention.

-What does the Citi Simplicity offer?
+What does Citi Simplicity offer?

 Quick card details